phodal/mus/README.md

-# mus
+# MoDSL

-A TinyCompiler Learning DSL
+A RePractise DSL With TypeScript